mayank19o7/spring-boot-camp/MySpringBoot/README.md

 1. [Simple App](./SimpleApp/README.md) - This module contains a simple Spring Boot application demonstrating basic CRUD operations for a Book entity.
+2. [Transactional](./Transactional/README.md) - This module contains a simple application demonstrating the behaviour of
+   @Transactional annotation.